maxwilliams94/gambit_grail/notes.md

 - Passing a known gambit FEN into the /game=fen= api yields True and the name of the gambit

 ## TODO
-- Test passing entire PGN in
+- Setup Pylint
+- Prepare to containerise

-# TODO
+# TODO?
 - open telemetry?

 # Requirements